vyos/vyos-build/README.md

 ## Building the ISO image inside a docker container

 Using our `Dockerfile` you can create your own Docker container that can be used to build a VyOS ISO image.
-The `Dockerfile` contains some of the most used packages needed for a VyOS build ISO process.
+The `Dockerfile` contains all of the packages needed for the VyOS build ISO process.

 ```
 squashfs-tools           # Required for squashfs file system